salsa-rs/salsa/book/src/tuning.md

 ## Cancellation

 Queries that are no longer needed due to concurrent writes or changes in dependencies are cancelled by Salsa.
-Each accesss of an intermediate query is a potential cancellation point. cancellation is implemented via panicking, and Salsa internals are intended to be panic-safe.
+Each access of an intermediate query is a potential cancellation point.
+Cancellation is implemented via panicking, and Salsa internals are intended to be panic-safe.

 If you have a query that contains a long loop which does not execute any intermediate queries,